zhengxiangyue/renderer/readme.md

 ###### Matrix and its operation

--  dot pruduction
+-  dot production
--  cross pruduction
+-  cross production
--  transposion
+-  transposition

 #### Result :